 The bi-fuel system in modern generators is an advancement that allows the use of diesel and natural gas as fuel all at once to generators.
 It has been a great solution to fuel problems and power applications for decades now.
 Storing just a little amount of fuel can pose the risk of running out of fuel at dire moments whereas, storing a large amount would have to come with a cost for maintenance.
 Otherwise, the fuel becomes degraded or contaminated.
 These disadvantages make the bi-fuel generator set the best choice and stand.
 It is cost-effective and just a little higher in cost that the diesel-only generator set.
 It guarantees an extended run time benefit.

-How to Pick the Best Home Generator this Year
+How to Pick the Best Home Generator: Easy Guide

 Here are some factors you should consider when choosing your new generator.